cimd/vue-eloquent/docs/api.md

 ```

 ::: info
-At this point you just use the Api classes on your app or you can continue extending it
+At this point you just use the Api classes on your app or you can continue extending it through the following
+steps
 :::